dbojan/esplayer/README.md

 2026-09-07-08-42-53

-Download apk from esplayer_android folder to install on android
+Download apk to install on android

-- supports clearkey 1 and multiple keys encrypted dash streams
-- written in kotlin multiplatform + exoplayer

 **how to use**

-- tap: pause, show playlist, and icons for: prev channel, channels list, settings, next channel
+- put URLS to your playlist in Documents/esplayer.txt, or put m3u files in Documents folder (on android, on desktop put it next to appimage/exe file)
+- tap: pause
 - up on remote/swipe from up to down: prev channel
 - down on remote/swipe from down to up/dpad down: next channel
-- left on remote/swipe from left to right: show channel list
+- left on remote/swipe from left to right: rewind
-- right on remote/swipe from right to left: show settings
+- right on remote/swipe from right to left: fast forward

-- you can put URLS to your playlist in Documents/esplayer.txt, so you do not have to type them in manually:
+- double tap: channel list.

+### features
+- written in kotlin multiplatform + exoplayer (android)
+- supports clearkey (single, multiple keys) encrypted dash streams
+- supports widevine
+- supports radio channels with screen off
+- - support for http,sftp,extinfo playlists
+- recording
+- bookmarks (on pause new bookmark (M in lower left part of screen) is created.
+To go to previous bookmark, click on m)
+- custom auto update setttings
+- support for remote epg/xml (#EXTM3U url-tvg="https://example.com"), next to m3u file,
+- support for tmdb info (put tmdb.key in documents folder. inside just put your api key from https://www.themoviedb.org/ )
+- browse Documents/media folder using Browse button.
+- use double tap or on remote: settings/play/pause key to go to channellist
+- use remote button 'aspect ratio' to go to settings screen directly
+- support for (pluto) subtitles
+- custom speed, and volume inside app
+- custom font color and shading for subtitles
+- support m3u(8).gz and xml.gz compression
+- playlist filter inside app
+- filter url in esplayer.txt, so you can have always fresh favorite list: http://mysite.com/index.html?filtername=one show|another show|thir show
+- more filters: sort list: `filtersort=yes`  show just group western: `filtergrouptitle=western`  `filterrandom=yes` (randomize list)
+- you can group filters using ? or & `?filtername=sport|news&filtersort=yes`  or with multiple names `?filtername=sport&filtersort=yes`

 Documents/esplayer.txt content:
 ```